The Temple Tenth

 The letters to the assembly at Corinth are note-worthy in expressing Paul's disappointment in the Corinthian brethren.
 Here was a weak assembly spiritually.
 They had evidently listened to Paul's accusers and had growing doubts about Paul's apostleship.
 He was forced to defend his commission as an apostle even before he was able to come to grips with their many problems.

-Am I not an apostle?
+Perhaps their doubt about his apostleship was their reason for not supporting him in his missionary work.
+We find him vigorously defending himself in 1 Corinthians, chapter 9.
+Notice his defense, beginning in verse 1: Am I not an apostle?
 Am I not free?
 Have I not seen Yahshua Messiah our Teacher?
 Are not you my work in the Teacher?
 If I be not an apostle unto others, yet doubtless I am to you: for the seal of mine apostleship are you in the Teacher.
 My answer to them that do examine me is this, “Have we not power to eat and drink?” (verses 1-5).
 The Greek word translated "power" in this passage is "exousia" and means "in the sense of ability."
 Paul is asking whether he cannot expect the Corinthian Assembly to furnish him food and drink for his labor of love among them.

-Have we not power [authority, right] to lead about a sister, a wife, as well as other apostles, and as the brethren of the Savior Yahshua, and Cephas Peter?
+Paul now shames them in his vivid examples of those who labor and are compensated for their efforts.
+Listen to him in verses 5-6 of 1 Corinthians 9: Have we not power [authority, right] to lead about a sister, a wife, as well as other apostles, and as the brethren of the Savior Yahshua, and Cephas Peter?
 Or I only and Barnabas, have not we power to forbear working?
 Other translations clarify his statement: And must Barnabas and I alone keep working for a living, while you supply these others?
 Paul clearly is chiding them for not supporting him and Barnabas as they labor in the Word.

-What soldier has to pay his own expenses in the army?
+Paul likens himself to a soldier fighting the fight of faith, and asks, What soldier has to pay his own expenses in the army?
 What farmer does not harvest a crop who does get to eat some of it?
 What shepherd takes care of the sheep and the goats and does not get to drink some of the milk? (verse 7).
 Those who provide for others should be recompensed for their labor.

 Paul continues to drive home the point to the Corinthians that they are lax in their responsibilities.
 Notice his rebuke in verses 8-10: Say I these things as a man? or says not the law the same also?
 For it is written in the law of Moses, “You shall not muzzle the mouth of the ox that treads out the corn.”
 Does Yahweh take care for oxen?
 Or says He it altogether for our sakes?
 For our sakes, no doubt, this is written: “that he that plows should plow in hope; and he that threshes in hope should be partaker of his hope.”